rhyslwells/Data-Archive/content/standardised/Bootstrap.md

+---
+tags:
+category:
+---
-sampling with replacement from an original dataset.
+Sampling with replacement from an original dataset.